twitter/twemoji/README.md

 */
 ```

-By default, the `options.size` parameter will be the string `"36x36"` and the `variant` will be an optional `\uFE0F` char that is usually ignored by default.
-If your assets include or distinguish between `\u2764\uFE0F` and `\u2764`, you might want to use such a variable.
+By default, the `options.size` parameter will be the string `"36x36"`.

 _string parsing + callback returning_ `falsy`
 If the callback returns "falsy values" such `null`, `undefined`, `0`, `false`, or an empty string, nothing will change for that specific emoji.